Labourd

 Labourd extends from the Pyrenees to the river Adour, along the Bay of Biscay.
-To the south is Gipuzkoa and Navarre in Spain, to the east is Basse-Navarre, to the north are the Landes.
-It has an area of almost 900 km2 and a population of over 200,000 (115,154 in 1901; 209,913 in 1990), the most populous of the three French Basque provinces.
+To the south are Gipuzkoa and Navarre in Spain, to the east is Lower Navarre, and to the north are the Landes.
+It has an area of almost 900 km2 and a population of over 200,000 (115,154 in 1901; 209,913 in 1990), making it the most populous of the three French Basque provinces.
 Over 25% of the inhabitants speak Basque (17% in the Bayonne-Anglet-Biarritz zone, 43% in the rest).
-Labourd has also long had a Gascon-speaking tradition, noticeably next to the banks of the river Adour but also more diffusely throughout the whole viscounty (about 20% in Bayonne-Anglet-Biarritz).
+Labourd has also long had a Gascon-speaking tradition, notably along the banks of the river Adour but also more diffusely throughout the whole viscounty (about 20% in Bayonne-Anglet-Biarritz).

 The main town of Labourd is Bayonne, although the capital up to the French Revolution was Ustaritz, 13 km away, where local Basque leaders assembled.
 Other important towns are Biarritz, Anglet (between Bayonne and Biarritz), Hendaye, Ciboure and Saint-Jean-de-Luz along the coast, and Hasparren inland.
 The area is famous for the five-day Fêtes de Bayonne and the red peppers of Espelette.
-Many tourists come to the coast, especially to Biarritz, and the hills and mountains of the interior for walking and agri-tourism.
+Many tourists come to the coast, especially to Biarritz, and to the hills and mountains of the interior for walking and agri-tourism.
 La Rhune (Larrun in Basque), a 900 m high mountain, lies south of Saint-Jean-de-Luz on the border with Spain.

-The traditional buildings of Labourd have a low roof, half-timbered features, stone lintels and painted in red, white and green.
+The traditional buildings of Labourd have low-roofed, half-timbered features, stone lintels, and red, white and green paint.
 The house of Edmond Rostand, Villa Arnaga at Cambo-les-Bains, is such a house and is now a museum dedicated to the author of Cyrano de Bergerac and to Basque traditions.

 Lapurdian (Lapurtera) is a dialect of the Basque language spoken in the region.

 History

 Ancient Labourd was inhabited by the Tarbelli, an Aquitanian tribe.
-They had the fortified town of Lapurdum, that eventually would become modern Bayonne, and give its name to the region.
+They had the fortified town of Lapurdum, which eventually would become modern Bayonne and give its name to the region.